 In Mogadishu, the profiling process focused on the hundreds of informal settlements in which IDPs are known to live.
 The purpose was to update the overall figure of persons living in these settlements, analyse their displacement history and based on IASC Framework on Durable Solutions for IDPs examine the families’ skills, capacities, specific needs and coping mechanisms that affect their decision-making for the future, with the aim of establishing a mutually agreed evidence base to inform a comprehensive strategy and related programming.

 The profiling exercise had significant impact: the results later contributed to the inclusion of IDPs in Somalia’s National Development Plan.
-They furthermore provided the much-needed baseline for the more recent 5-year Durable Solutions Strategy of the Baanadir Regional Administration (BRA).
+They furthermore provided the much-needed baseline for the more recent 5-year Durable Solutions Strategy of the Banaadir Regional Administration (BRA).

 Key outputs:

 Our support spanned all phases of the profiling process, from facilitating the definition of the exercise scope and objectives to supporting the design of the methodology and tools for data collection, to analysis, validation, and final reporting and dissemination.
 Our support also involved the mapping of the in-country information landscape on internal displacement, to ensure relevant secondary data and key data gaps were considered.
-Finally, it included the enhancement of local capacities for profiling was to ensure that local partners were able to carry out similar exercises in other parts of the country.
+Finally, it included the enhancement of local capacities for profiling to ensure that local partners were able to carry out similar exercises in other parts of the country.

 The profiling exercises took place in two significantly distinct urban contexts – Mogadishu and Hargeisa –, but in both a collaborative durable solutions analysis had an important impact.
 The profiling exercise in Mogadishu led to the Government incorporating durable solutions to internal displacement into the national development plan.
 In addition, actors working in Mogadishu agreed that a specific strategy should be developed for addressing protracted displacement in the city.
 The profiling also ensured that these undertakings were informed by a solid agreed-upon evidence base rather than assumptions and outdated and fragmented information.